derStephan/shallalistToHost/README.md

 Installation: simply put php-file to your web-root and run it in browser.

-When run first, the current full blacklist is downloaded: http://www.shallalist.de/Downloads/shallalist.tar.gz The files are decompressed and saved to a subfolder.
+When run first, the current full blacklist is downloaded: http://www.shallalist.de/Downloads/shallalist.tar.gz The list is decompressed and saved to a subfolder.

-List will be downloaded and updated if last update is older than 1 week.
+After initial download the list will be updated if last update is older than 1 week.

 Based on downloaded list you can select the categories to be included in the hosts file.